Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 From the figure, we observe that the entropy (solid line) is zero for $\UfI=0$, indicating that the impurity is not entangled with the fermions.
 Then, it initially increases as $|\UfI|$ increases within the weak and FR regimes.
 For attractive $\UfI$, the entropy reaches maximum values of approximately $0.8S^{\text{(vN)}}_{I,\text{(max)}}$, indicating a high, but not maximal, entanglement.
 In turn, it reaches maximum values of approximately $0.6S^{\text{(vN)}}_{I,\text{(max)}}$ for repulsive $\UfI$.
 Interestingly, after reaching these maxima, the entropy then decreases for stronger interactions.
 Thus, the system becomes less entangled, even though the interactions are stronger.

-Very importantly, it is evident that $S^{\text{(vN)}}_I$ reaches maxima approximately at the transitions between the sA and FA, FA and w, and FR and SR regimes, which are indicated by the arrows.
-Therefore, $\partial S^{\text{(vN)}}_I/\partial \UfI$ changes sign at these transitions.
-Here, we stress that the transitions identified with the average position (vertical lines) might be considered a heuristic approach.
-In fact, the sharp transitions in $\text{site}^{(\text{max})}_I$ can be seen as artifacts of its discrete nature.
-However, the changes in the entropy at these precise points indicate that such transitions do indeed correspond to meaningful physical changes in the system.
+Importantly, while the entropy is a smooth function, which is expected from a system that displays crossovers, $S^{\text{(vN)}}_I$ shows abrupt changes between some regimes.
+Indeed, as indicated by the arrows, $S^{\text{(vN)}}_I$ reaches maxima approximately at some of the changes in $\text{site}^{(\text{max})}_I$ (vertical lines).
+Therefore, $\partial S^{\text{(vN)}}_I/\partial \UfI$ changes sign at these interactions.
+Here, we stress that the interaction regimes identified with the average position might be considered a heuristic approach.
+However, the changes in the von Neumann entropy around those points indicate that such crossovers do indeed correspond to meaningful physical changes in the system.

 These physical changes correspond to the localization of the impurity.
 As explained in previous sections, we recall that the sA, sR, and even FA regimes can be interpreted as phase-separated configurations, where the impurity can only occupy a few sites.
 Therefore, the system is dominated by only a few Fock states [see Eq.~(\ref{sec:model;sub:ED;eq:states})], resulting in a decrease of $S^{\text{(vN)}}_I$.
 This is particularly evident deep in the sA regime, where the impurity is strongly localized at only two sites ($i=1$ and $i=M$), behaving like a particle in a balanced double well [see Fig.\ref{sec:1o4;sub:densities;fig:densities}(f)].
 In this double well, we can take $M=2$ in Eq.~(\ref{sec:1o4;sub:SvN;eq:SvNmax}), obtaining